volume-em/empanada-napari-docs/docs/getting_started/install.rst

 .. important::

-    **empanada-napari version 1.1.1 is now available!** This latest version has minor bug fixes regarding the Filter Labels and Count Labels modules.
+    **empanada-napari version 1.2 is now available!** This latest version has new models for nuclei and lipid doplets, new plugins and updated 2D and 3D inference modules.
     We have also frozen the numba (0.59.0) and napari (0.4.18) versions to avoid dependency conflicts.